kyma-project/website/content/blog-posts/2019-07-12-release-notes-1.3/index.md

 ### Kyma CLI documentation

-We have started documenting Kyma CLI commands, covering the documentation for the `version` and `install` commands so far.
-We will continue to describe other commands with further releases.
+We have started documenting Kyma CLI commands, covering the `version` and `install` commands so far.
+We will continue to document other commands with future releases.

 ### Installation and uninstallation commands improved